apprunjs/apprun-docs/docs/about.md

 The recently updated [AppRun Docs Site](https://apprun.js.org/docs) has made the code snippets in the documents runnable and editable, making the technical documentation interactive and much more fun to use.

 The site is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a beautiful and powerful tool for building technical documentation site.
-We extended it by adding a web component built with [AppRun](https://apprun.js.org) to deliver the interactive experiences.
+We have extended it by adding a web component built with [AppRun](https://apprun.js.org) to deliver interactive experiences.

 In this post, I Will explain how it's made.
 Let's start with reviewing the user experience.